-The WordPress menus functionality is also well documented on the WordPress codex.
+The WordPress menus functionality is well documented on the WordPress codex, but we’ve set up a summary here to get you started.

 In the left hand column is a list of all your pages, as well as custom post types, categories, tags, etc… You can then select certain pages, or products, or categories and add them to the menu you are creating.
 For example, if you are using WooCommerce adding categories to your menu is common.